luksi93/cheatsheet/cheatsheet.md

 ### Renaming picture files based on creation date

 The first command only displays a preview of how the files will be renamed.
 The second one actually renames the files.
-The files will be renamed to `IMG-YYYYMMDD-HHMMSS-CC.EXT` with CC being an incrementing counter and EXT the original file extension.
+The files will be renamed to `IMG-YYYYMMDD-HHMMss-CC.ext` with CC being an incrementing counter and ext the original file extension in lowercase.

 ```
 exiftool -fileOrder createdate -d IMG-%Y%m%d-%H%M%S%%-2.c.%%le "-testname<CreateDate" path/to/folder_or_file